PACKAGING FOR MARKETING STRATEGY

 1. Make it Stimulating

-Have you ever noticed how, if you are ever travelling by public transport, and someone has their phone out in front of you, it becomes extremely difficult for you to keep your eyes away from it regardless of what’s on it, whether it’s something actually interesting, or some boring commuter playing candy crush?
+Have you ever noticed how, if you are ever traveling by public transport, and someone has their phone out in front of you, it becomes extremely difficult for you to keep your eyes away from it regardless of what’s on it, whether it’s something actually interesting, or some boring commuter playing candy crush?

 We have evolved from monkey ancestors, and our attention is drawn to stimulating things because potential benefits can be derived from them.
 It’s the same reason you open your phone 230 times a day to do nothing valuable other than checking your assorted social applications’ feeds.
 That’s your brain looking for stimulus.